briankoser/sfc-listeners-guide/episodes/0221-interview-with-the-creators-of-flight-of-the-angels.md

 Ben is Right: Future {% work "Flight of the Angels" %} books will include non-evangelical Christians

-October 2014 is the Reini's release date goal for the sequel. <q class="archivist inline">They released it only five years later, not bad</q>
+October 2014 is the Reini's release date goal for the sequel. {% arc %}They released it only five years later, not bad{% endarc %}